gpsaggese/umd_data605/tutorials/tutorial_mongodb/tutorial_mongo.md

   admin       40.00 KiB
   config     108.00 KiB
   local       40.00 KiB
   ```

 - Show the commands available on a DB object:
   ```
   test> db.help()
+  ...
   ```

-- Create a DB and a collection with a document inside
+- Create a DB and a collection with a document inside:
   ```
   test> use book
   switched to db book

   book> show collections

   book> db.towns2.insertOne({ name: "New York", population: 22200000, lastCensus: ISODate("2016-07-01"), famousFor: ["the MOMA", "food", "Derek Jeter"], mayor: { name: "Bill de Blasio", party: "D" } })